rwsayaman/TCGA_PanCancer_Genotyping_Imputation/GenotypeImputation/README.md

 	* iii.	 .info.gz file - information for each variant including quality and frequency (For Minimac3 info file, see: https://genome.sph.umich.edu/wiki/Minimac3_Info_File)

-3. Filter to exclude SNPs with imputation R2 < 0.5 using bcftools (see Chambwe, Sayaman et al., Figure 2b).
+3. Filter to exclude SNPs with imputation R2 < 0.5 using bcftools, see Figure 2b from (Chambwe, Sayaman et al., 2022).
 The imputation R2 is the estimated value of the squared correlation between imputed genotypes and true, unobserved genotypes.

 	a.
 Filter "chr*.dose.vcf.gz" files for R2 ≥ 0.5 and index.
 Generate filtered "chr*.rsq0.5.dose.vcf.gz" and "chr*.rsq0.5.dose.vcf.gz.tbi" files